Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Methodology

 \section{Methodology}

-In this section, we first review Bayesian penalized regression with shrinkage priors, which forms the foundation of our approach.
-We then introduce BLAST, a Bayesian transfer learning method that integrates a hierarchical shrinkage model with an efficient MCMC algorithm for inference.
-We present BLAST in both the oracle setting, where the informative set $\mathcal{A}$ is assumed to be known, and the more practical setting, where $\mathcal{A}$ must be learned from the data.
-In each case, the corresponding sampling algorithm is designed to jointly update the source coefficient vector and the contrast vector, enabling coherent inference on the target regression coefficients.
-Finally, we show an example implementation of the BLAST framework using the horseshoe shrinkage prior.
+In this section, we introduce the multi-source transfer learning framework, BLAST, under both the oracle setting, where the informative set $\mathcal{A}$ is taken to be known, and the more practical setting in which $\mathcal{A}$ must be inferred from the data.
+In each case, we discuss posterior inference via Monte Carlo sampling under general global-local shrinkage priors.
+An example implementation of the BLAST framework using the popular horseshoe shrinkage prior of \cite{Carvalho2010TheSignals} is finally introduced for clarity and reproducibility.